 - Harnesses are great for specific breeds.
 According to Harmony Animal Hospital, “A harness is also a good option for dogs like Pugs, who risk their eyeballs protruding from the sockets if too much pressure is put around their neck.”

 - They provide better control over your dog because it discourages pulling and jumping.

 - They keep distracted pups focused.

-– They’re great for dogs with short noses, like Pugs.
+- They’re great for dogs with short noses, like Bulldogs, Boston Terriers, and Pekingnese.

-– Dogs with respiratory problems and neck injuries benefit from harnesses.
-Dr. Ann Hohenhaus points out, “Tugging and pulling on a collar puts extra stress on windpipe and will provoke a severe coughing episode.”
+- Dogs with respiratory problems and neck injuries benefit from harnesses because pulling on a collar can provoke coughing.

-– Dog might not like the feeling of a harness.
+- Your dog might just not like the feeling of a harness.

-– Back-clip harnesses might not be 100% effective.
-Dr. Sophia Yin discusses why you should look into a front-clip harness instead of a back-clip: “These harnesses actually help train your dog to ignore you and pull you because when you pull on the leash to try to gain some control, they direct the dog’s attention away from you.”
+- Back-clip harnesses might not be 100% effective.
+They have a tendency to train your dog to ignore you because when you pull on the leash, your dog’s attention is directed away from you rather than toward you.

 - They’re good for pups who dislike the feeling of a harness and crave comfort.